Geohistory and Taxonomic Background Information

 Amazonian fish species evolved from an ancient line of groups that were already established over 200 million years ago.
 The most commonly accepted theory regarding these Amazon species is that their precursors evolved during a period when what is now South America, Africa, southern Asia and Australia were a single continent called Gondwanaland.
 Upon the separation of these continents, these mutual ancestors then evolved independently.
 Today, although the history of this relationship between the Amazonian, African and Australian fishes remains evident, their modern descendents have speciated into thousands of endemic varieties.

-The majority of Amazonian gamefish belong to three large groups (Orders): the catfishes (Siluriformes); the characins, including dorado, payara and pirapitinga (Characiformes) and the cichlids including the king of all freshwater gamefish, the peacock bass (Perciformes).
+The majority of Amazonian gamefish belong to three large groups (Orders): the Siluriformes (catfishes); the Characiformes, (characins, including dorado, payara and pirapitinga) and the Perciformes, including the Cichlids and the king of all freshwater gamefish, the peacock bass.
 Several fish families from other orders also contribute to the Amazon's gamefish variety such as the osteoglossidae (the aruana and the immense pirarucú or arapaima), as well as groups with salt-water origins such as the sardinata (apapá), and the pescada (corvina), a freshwater drum.

 The list of Amazonian freshwater gamefish is as extensive and exotic as the land itself.
 Depending upon the region, there are as many as twenty different species that will take a fly or lure - often with strange names and peculiar appearances to match their fighting prowess.